sCCD01AM Scientific Camera

 Product Overview

-• Flexible Data Interface: Compatible with USB3.0/GigE data interface, image output format supports 8/16-bit to meet various system integration requirements
+• Flexible Data Interface: Compatible with USB3 interfaces, while image data output supports 8-bit / 16-bit to meet different system integration requirements

-• Efficient Cooling System: Built-in high-efficiency cooling module reduces sensor temperature approximately TBD below ambient, effectively suppressing dark current and thermal noise
+• Efficient Cooling System: Built-in high-efficiency cooling reduces the sensor temperature by approximately 55 °C below ambient, helping suppress dark current and thermal noise during long exposures

-• Robust Durable Design: Overall dimensions of 100 mm × 80 mm × 79.25 mm with operating temperature range covering -30 °C ~ +45 °C , widely suitable for high-precision imaging tasks in demanding environments
+• Robust Durable Design: Overall dimensions of 100 × 80 × 79.25 mm with operating temperature range covering -20 °C to +45 °C , widely suitable for high-precision imaging tasks in demanding environments

-• Software and Development Support: Bundled with ToupView image processing software and Windows/Linux platform SDK, supporting C/C++, C#, Python and other mainstream development languages for scientific research and system integration
+• Software and Development Support: Bundled with ToupView, CLView based on Delsa frame grabber, LabVIEW, MATLAB, etc. and SDK support for C, C++, C#, Python on Windows/Linux platforms for scientific research and system integration

 Key Performance Indicators